 Please contact our office if you or your child have a tongue-tie or lip-tie.
-Dr. Morris recommends appropriate therapies and exercies throughout the treatment process to help patients expand the movement of their tongues or lips to achieve normal range of motion.
+Dr. Morris recommends appropriate therapies and exercises throughout the treatment process to help patients expand the movement of their tongues or lips to achieve normal range of motion.

 Frenectomy Treatment and Myofunctional Therapy

 At a consultation, Dr. Morris will assess the condition and severity of your child’s or your lip or tongue-tie.
-During the frenectomy procedure, Dr. Morris cuts the lingual frenulum using specialized dental tools.
+During the frenectomy procedure, Dr. Morris cuts the frenulum using specialized dental tools.
 He uses a local anesthetic for the comfort of his patients.
 The frenectomy treatment is quick and there is minimal downtime associated with the procedure.